 - Spreading to the shoulder, arm, back, neck, jaw, teeth, or even the upper belly

 - Breathing difficulty

 Heart attacks can happen suddenly.
-However many people have warning symptoms and signals hours, days, or even weeks in advance.
+However, many people have warning symptoms and signals hours, days, or even weeks in advance.
 An early warning sign of angina is constant chest pressure or pain that doesn’t go away with rest.
-A brief reduction in the amount of blood flowing to the heart is what causes angina.
+A brief deduction in the amount of blood flowing to the heart is what causes angina.

 If you think you are suffering a heart attack, get medical help right away.
 Do these items.

 - Request immediate medical assistance.
 Call 911 or your local emergency number as you suspect.
 Have someone transport you to the closest hospital if you don’t have access to emergency medical care.
 Unless there are no other options, only drive yourself.